-Local historian Percy Birtchnell wrote articles for the Parochial Review and Berkhamsted Review under pseudonyms ‘Beorcham’ and ‘Townsman’ for over forty years.
+Local historian Percy Birtchnell wrote articles for the Parochial Review and Berkhamsted Review for over forty years…

-Here is an index to articles written by Percy Birtchnell from Sep 1948 to his Memoriam article in Apr 1986 (use Ctrl-F to search for particular items).
+Here is an index to Birtchnell’s articles written from Jul 1941 to his Memoriam article in Apr 1986 (use Ctrl-F to search for particular items).
 New!
 Links available from the index to see some of the original articles, or Facebook posts related to them.
 Bill Willett and I have spent many happy hours immersed in Beorcham’s world, scanning and loading his articles on to this website – thank you Bill for all your help, Linda.

 Percy Charles Birtchnell 1910-1986